 }

-}The connector runs in one of two modes.
-Sync waits for the agent run to complete and returns the result to the caller, with a five-minute timeout.
-Inbound returns immediately with a run ID and lets the agent work in the background, which fits longer tasks.
-Requests authenticate with the secret in an Authorization Bearer or X-Connic-Secret header; authentication is on by default and should only be disabled on trusted networks.
+Sync mode waits for the agent run to complete and returns the result to the caller, with a five-minute timeout.
+Inbound mode returns immediately with a run ID and lets the agent work in the background.
+Inbound is Connic fire-and-forget behavior, not the optional MCP Tasks extension.
+Requests authenticate with a static secret in an Authorization Bearer or X-Connic-Secret header; the connector does not provide an MCP OAuth flow.
+Authentication is on by default and should only be disabled on trusted networks.
 Follow the MCP Server connector setup to wire up a client.